jmcarlson4/liri-node-app/README.md

 Type in the command movie-this along with the title of a movie and receive information on the making of the movie.

+Type in the command spotify-this song with the title of a song and find out information about that song.

 https://drive.google.com/file/d/1EwKQC5aKVrBf68YPC-KQBxdMd9BoxKx4/view